kermitt2/biblio-glutton/Readme.md

 Machines have the same configuration Intel i7 4-cores, 8 threads, 16GB memory, SSD, on Ubuntu 16.04.

+### Loading resources

+To set-up a functional biblio-glutton server, resources need to be loaded following these steps:

+1) Loading of a Crossref full metadata dump

+2) Loading the coverage gap between the Crossref dump and the current day (updates are then realized automatically daily as the service is up and running)

+3) Loading the DOI to PMID and PMC ID mapping

+4) (Optional) Loading the Open Access information from an Unpaywall datset snapshot

+5) (Very optional) Loading the ISTEX ID mapping

+6) Creating the ElasticSearch index

 ### Resources

 For building the database and index used by service, you will need these resources:

 * CrossRef metadata dump, available:
-  - via the [Crossref Metadata APIs Plus](https://www.crossref.org/services/metadata-delivery/plus-service/) service for a current snapshot, or
+  - strongly recommended: via the [Crossref Metadata APIs Plus](https://www.crossref.org/services/metadata-delivery/plus-service/) service for a current snapshot, or
-  - [public CrossRef dump](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) available with Academic Torrents (2021-01-07 for the latest version),
+  - [public CrossRef dump](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) available with Academic Torrents (2021-01-07 for the latest version, no update in 2022 as far as we known),
   - Internet Archive, see https://github.com/greenelab/crossref and for instance the latest Internet Archive CrossRef [dump](https://archive.org/download/crossref_doi_dump_201909) (2019-09).

-We recommend to use a Crossref Metadata Plus snapshot in order to have a version of the Crossref metadata without coverage gap.
+We recommend to use a Crossref Metadata Plus snapshot in order to have a version of the Crossref metadata without large coverage gap.
 With the `Crossref-Plus-API-Token`, the following command for instance will download the full snapshot for the indicated year/month:

 ```console
 wget -c --header='Crossref-Plus-API-Token: Bearer __Crossref-Plus-API-Token-Here_' https://api.crossref.org/snapshots/monthly/YYYY/MM/all.json.tar.gz